Ricette di Sicilia

 📦 Storage

-- • Store any leftovers in an airtight container in the fridge for up to 2 days.
+- • Store any leftovers in an airtight container in the fridge, where it will keep well for up to two days.

-- • Reheat gently in a pan with a splash of water or olive oil to restore the creamy texture.
+- • Reheat gently in a pan with a drizzle of extra virgin olive oil or a splash of water to prevent the courgette cream from thickening too much.

 🍷 Pairing